 How has the Pandemic Impacted Neurodivergent People?

-The past year and a half has been a very difficult time for everyone and it has also impacted neurodivergent individuals in a unique way.
+The pandemic was a very difficult time for everyone and it has also impacted neurodivergent individuals in a unique way.
 I have been listening to my client’s stories and experiences and can relate to some of the stresses myself, as many of us can.
 The stress of a national lockdown, working from home, balancing work and family demands, social isolation, delayed exams, employment and financial issues, impact of racism, impact on mental health, and so on has been a significant concern for many.
 As everyone has been impacted in their own unique way, based on their own unique needs, so have neurodivergent people.

 When the COVID-19 pandemic hit, we all thought we would be working from home for a couple of weeks.
 This couple of weeks turned into over a year for many people.
 This has both pros and cons for neurodivergent individuals.